 Pet-Friendly Caravan Parks in Byron Bay

-A great pet-friendly accommodation option in the heart of Byron Bay is the Byron Bay Hotel and Apartments, with rooms sizes ranging from King Size up to Three-Bedroom Apartments.
+A more affordable pet-friendly accommodation option in the heart of Byron Bay is the Byron Bay Hotel and Apartments.
+The apartments on offer range in size from King Size up to Three-Bedroom Apartments.

-Pets are allowed in all of their room types, with specific rooms on the ground floor allocated as pet-friendly.
-Make sure you mention you are bringing a pet, and an additional charge of $80 will apply per stay.
+Pets are allowed in all room types, with specific rooms on the ground floor allocated as pet-friendly.
+Make sure you mention you are bringing a pet, with an additional charge of $80 applying per stay.

 For a more peaceful spot, head to the Byron Bay Rainforest Resort, immediately south of Ingenia Holidays in Suffolk Park.
 The resort has nine self-contained cottages, all of which are pet-friendly, for an additional charge.